May 18 - Invalid Date

-The May 18, 2025 cruise on the Marina departs from Civitavecchia, Italy.
-On this 8 Night Springtime Rivieras sailing, the ship will visit a total of 8 different cruise port destinations, including its departure port.
-The Marina sets sail on a Sunday (May 18, 2025) and returns on a Invalid Date (Invalid Date).
+The May 18, 2025 cruise on the Marina departs from Civitavecchia (Rome), Italy.
+On this 8 Night Springtime Rivieras (Rome To Barcelona) sailing, the ship will visit a total of 9 different cruise port destinations, including its departure port.
+The Marina sets sail on Sunday, May 18th and returns on Monday, May 26th.

 Day | Date | Port |